 In some cases, high potentials get the desired learning, but not often enough.
-In ASEAN long-term developmental assignments rank as the number 4 most-desired learning method, and 59 percent of them have completed at least one international assignment.
-About half (62 percent) have had a formal mentor.
-That said, 38 percent of leaders not identified as high potential also have had a formal mentor, and 41 percent of those individuals have completed an international assignment.
+Long-term developmental assignments rank as their fifth most-desired learning method, and 34 percent of them have completed at least one international assignment.
+Almost half have had a formal mentor.
+That said, 36 percent of leaders not identified as high potential also have had a formal mentor, and 24 percent of those individuals have completed an international assignment.

 Considering this small difference, not much more is being done for high potentials, who strongly desire such experiences.
-Additionally, though coaching from external mentors ranks number 2 on list of desired developmental experiences for high potentials, it ranks number 9 in terms of what companies actually provide.
-Using books and articles is a commonly provided developmental activity, but it ranks low on the list of the types of learning high potentials want at number 9.
+Additionally, though coaching from external mentors tops the list of desired developmental experiences for high potentials, it ranks eighth in terms of what companies actually provide.
+Using books and articles is a commonly provided developmental activity, but it ranks low on the list of the types of learning high potentials want.
 Organizations can provide more targeted learning opportunities for high potentials by increasing coaching and developmental assignments for them.

-Among several key activities to identify and manage high potential, most HR professionals agree that their organization evaluates high-potential performance but measuring effectiveness of programs is a weakness (see figure above).
+Among several key activities to identify and manage high potential, most HR professionals agree that their organization evaluates high-potential performance, but measuring effectiveness of programming is a weakness (see figure below).